 Papers should be blinded, with the author’s name and any implicating citations removed.
 Please remember to include your name and affiliation in the email with your submission.

-Papers must be between 6,000 and 9,000 words, and they must be unpublished at the time of submission.
-(Papers that have been submitted for initial review are permitted.)
+Papers must be between 7,000 and 8,000 words, not including references, and they must be unpublished at the time of submission (papers that have been submitted for publication are permitted).

 Authors must be graduate students at the time of submission.